irvinlim/acf-recaptcha/readme.txt

 == Changelog ==
 = 1.0.5 =
 * Set wp_remote_post method as default to POST data to google recaptcha.
-This removes the need for CuRL on your server as WP will select the appropriate method.
+This removes the need for cURL on your server as WP will select the appropriate method.
 Props ramonfincken

 = 1.0.4 =
 * Fix WSOD errors